 Zinnia elegans (ZIN-ya ELL-eh-ganz) is a member of the Asteraceae family from Mexico.
 The genus name honors botany professor Johan Gottfried Zinn (1727 – 1759).
 The meaning of the specific epithet is “elegant.”

 This traditional, sun-loving summer garden flower is available in various sizes, colors, and bloom types.
 The plant is commonly referred to as merely Zinnia, but many cultivars have their own moniker.

 Zinnia Elegans Care

 Size & Growth

-There are hundreds of Zinnia cultivars.
+There are hundreds of cultivars.
 Height varies from 6″ inches to 4′ feet tall.
-Most types have a spread of about 1′ foot.
+Most types of Zinnia have a spread of about 1′ foot.

 Zinnias typically have very strong, sturdy stems and an abundance of bushy, slightly, furry medium green lance-shaped leaves.

 Flowering & Fragrance

 Zinnias bloom profusely from early summer until the first frost.
 In very hot, humid climates, bloom production may slow down during the most muggy periods.

 The showy, fragrant flowers come in three forms: